 Lesson 3: Figure out what you suck at and then maneuver around it as best as you can.

 Nobody’s great at everything, and this sure was true for Richard Feynman too.
 In his studies at MIT he was confronted with many of his anti-passions, which included art history, English, philosophy and music.
 He claimed the last one even caused him “physical pain.”
 The second he realized he wasn’t interested in man-made constructs like language, discourse and art, he navigated around them.

 By that, I mean he cheated on his exams, of course.
 While this might not have been the best solution, as it almost cost him his acceptance into Princeton, the lesson to take away from it is this: once you know what you’re bad at, don’t waste time trying to master it.

 It takes a lot of self-awareness and a long time to get there, so don’t lose more time fighting uphill battles, which could be spent on expanding the things you’re great at.
 Navigate the world with your weaknesses as best as you can and compensate them where you can really win.

 That’s what geniuses do and who’s to say you’re not one?

 A lot of material you can find online about Feynman is tagged with lines like: “You might never have heard of this man.”
 It’s true.
-I didn’t know anything but his name before learning more today.
+I didn’t know anything but his name before learning more from Genius: The Life And Science Of Richard Feynman.
 He’s a fascinating, shimmering character, and I look forward to finding out more.
 Go team Feynman!

 Who would I recommend the Genius: The Life And Science Of Richard Feynman summary to?